PronovixOutlearn/outlearn-d8coder/modules/applying.md

 ## Using AJAX forms in Drupal 8

+We all know AJAX can make our lives nicer, although a bit more complicated in some cases.
+And no, it's not about the football club nor the cleaner.

 <!-- @link, "url": "http://www.sitepoint.com/using-ajax-forms-drupal-8/", "text" : "I have learned that AJAXifying forms got even more powerful", "title" : "Using AJAX forms in Drupal 8", "description" : "A clean way of using the Drupal 8 Ajax API without writing a single line of JavaScript code" -->

 <!-- @section -->

 # Custom tables and displaying/saving data (basic Schema API)

+Want a basic phonebook?
+Here's one.

 <!-- TODO: Publish this as a blogpost on pronovix.com and reuse the content from there -->
 <!-- @link, "url" : "https://github.com/boobaa/d7to8/blob/master/phonebook.md", "text" : "I have seen how cumbersome could be knocking a phonebook together", "title" : "Old-fashioned phonebook", "description" : "List all the entries in a sortable, pagered page; use the same form for adding and editing entries; protect deletion against CSRF without forms" -->

 It would be easier if we could use Views, at least for the listing part, wouldn't it?
-Well, that part is not yet done.
+Well, that part is not written yet.

 <!-- @section -->

 # Long-running tasks

 ## Batch API

+Hate context switches?
+Get things done in batches!

 <!-- TODO: Publish this as a blogpost on pronovix.com and reuse the content from there -->
 <!-- @link, "url" : "https://github.com/boobaa/d7to8/blob/master/d8/d8batch/README.md", "text" : "I have learned that I don't have to learn the Batch API again", "title" : "D8 Batch API example", "description" : "This module is basically a demonstration of how can you import feed sources from a CSV file to Drupal" -->